-Franken visits Missouri next month to help McCaskill in re-election campaign
+Franken visits Missouri next month to help State Democratic Party

-U.S. Senator Al Franken, D-Minnesota, will be in Missouri next month to help the state’s Democratic Party and colleague Claire McCaskill.
+U.S. Senator Al Franken, D-Minnesota, will be in Missouri next month to help the state’s Democratic Party.
 He will be the keynote speaker at the party’s annual Truman dinner fundraiser in St. Louis.

-Franken, a former writer and performer on Saturday Night Live, says he’s pleased to be helping McCaskill, who is seeking re-election next year in the U.S. Senate.
+Franken, a former writer and performer on Saturday Night Live, also touts Missouri U.S. Sen. Claire McCaskill, who is seeking re-election next year.

 “Claire McCaskill is a very good Senator and a very good politician, actually,” Franken tells Minnesota News Network.
 “I think she knows her state really well.”